Home » The healthcare industry is evolving in these 5 African countries…

 The Nigerian government has launched several initiatives to improve healthcare access and quality.
 These include the National Health Insurance Scheme (NHIS), which seeks to provide universal healthcare coverage, and the Basic Health Care Provision Fund (BHCPF), which aims to improve primary healthcare services across the country.
 These government-led initiatives open the doors to stable and long-term investments in the healthcare sector.

-Nigeria has the potential to become a medical tourism destination for neighboring African countries.
+Nigeria has the potential to become a medical tourism destination for neighbouring African countries.
 Already, the country boasts a few world-class hospitals and healthcare facilities that attract patients from other African countries.
 In 2022, the annual expenditure on medical tourism in Nigeria was already at $1 billion.

 As such, investors have the opportunity to cater to these needs and to reach a larger market.